 Progressive Pet Insurance Rates by Breed

-Progressive premiums vary based on your pet's breed.
-Cat owners pay around $15 monthly for Russian Blues but $33 for Abyssinians.
+Premiums vary by breed.
+Cat owners pay $15 monthly for Russian Blues and $33 for Abyssinians.
 Dog premiums range from $18 for Chihuahuas to $117 for Bernese Mountain Dogs.

 | Abyssinian | $33 | $390 |